VROOM-Project/vroom/docs/API.md

 The absence of a time window in input means no timing constraint applies.
-In particular, a vehicle with no `time_window` key will be able to serve any number of jobs, and a job with no `time_windows` key might be included at any time in any route, to the extent permitted by other constraints such as skills, capacity and other vehicles/jobs time windows.
+In particular, a vehicle with no `time_window` key will be able to serve any number of tasks, and a task with no `time_windows` key might be included at any time in any route, to the extent permitted by other constraints such as skills, capacity and other vehicles/tasks time windows.

 ## Matrix